top of page

 Sergeant Dallmann was honored at a graveside ceremony commemorating the 100th anniversary of his death during World War I at Oakwood Rest Cemetery in Oak Creek Wisconsin on October 6, 2018.
 Photos from the ceremony are shown below.

 Emil Dallman was the son of Franz Dallmann and his wife, Emilie Oldenburg, who ran a 40-acre farm on Oakwood Road east of the railroad track.
-Franz was born in 1837 in Pomerania in Germany.
+Franz was born September 6, 1836, in Schlönwitz, Pomerania, part of Germany.

 Local Oak Creek author Tom Mueller was the driving force behind organizing the graveside event.
 Sergeant Dallmann’s heroism was described in Mueller’s book, "Duty, Honor, Country and Wisconsin".
 The following is an excerpt from the book: